 Colorado license plates remain with you, not the car.
 Be sure to remove the plates before giving up the car keys.
 You then have the option to transfer them to another vehicle owned by you.
 A pro-rated portion of your original car registration cost may be credited towards registration renewal or a new registration.

 If you don’t transfer them the DMV does encourage (this is not mandated) surrendering the license plates to your local motor vehicle office.

 Need more selling help?
 Visit our Title Transfers page.

-After buying a used car, you have 60 days to register your vehicle with Colorado’s DMV.
+After buying a used car, register your vehicle with Colorado’s DMV.
 Since license plates stay with the owner, you will need to obtain new plates before driving.
-The state does offer a 10-day temporary registration.

 For more information on new vehicle ownership, visit our guide on vehicle title transfers.Other Topics in This Section